Lucas Melano: Portland Timbers

 On 17 July 2015 Portland Timbers signed Melano from Lanús.
 He made his Timbers debut, entering as a second-half substitute against FC Dallas on 25 July.
 In that game he drew a penalty kick late in the match.

 On 6 December 2015, Melano and the Portland Timbers won MLS Cup defeating Columbus Crew 2–1 in Columbus, OH.

 On 16 July 2019, Melano and Portland mutually agreed to terminate his contract.

 Belgrano and Estudiantes (loan)

 On 10 January 2017, Melano was loaned to his former club Belgrano until 31 December 2017.

 For the 2017–18 season, he was loaned to Estudiantes, scoring in his first official league appearance on Aug 28, 2017.
 He returned to Portland Timbers on August 9, 2018.

 Atlético Tucumán

 On 27 July 2019, Melano signed for Atlético Tucumán.

 San Lorenzo

 On 11 February 2021, Melano joined San Lorenzo.

 Universidad Católica

 In 2022, he joined Chilean side Universidad Católica, but in July of the same year, the club and Melano ended the contract by common agreement.

 Newell's Old Boys

 On 31 August 2022 it was confirmed, that Melano had joined Newell's Old Boys on a one-year deal.

+Neftçi

+In 2023, Melano signed a 2-year contract with Neftçi.
+He participated in a total of 12 official matches for the club.
+On August 29, 2024, Neftçi mutually terminated its contract with Melano, and he obtained free agent status.

+Miami FC

+On 5 February 2025, Miami FC announced the signing of Melano.